JJguri/cv/content/authors/admin/_index.md

 #- Researchers
 ---

-Jonathan (Jony) is a Data Scientist by nature.
-He applies his unique skill-set on data analytics and programming to understand the crop eco-physiology (soil-plant-climate interactions) behind crop models and remote sensing algorithms to improve crop production and reduce environmental impacts.
+Jonathan (Jony) is by nature a Data Scientist.
+He applies his unique skill-set on data analytics and programming to understand the crop eco-physiology behind crop models and remote sensing algorithms to improve crop production and reduce environmental impacts.
 His research interests are in quantifying the effects of crop management and climate variability on soil-crop processes and integrating data into mechanistic models at different spatial scales.
-He has a passionate interest in disentangling sources of uncertainties in biophysical and mathematical models to better predict crop growth, both yield and quality and environmental impacts in agricultural systems.
+He has a passionate interest in disentangling sources of uncertainties in biophysical models to better predict crop growth, both yield and quality and environmental impacts in agricultural systems.
 This requires a broad understanding of how the environment influences crop growth and development; how rainfall, irrigation, and fertilizer influence soil conditions; how crops obtain water and nutrients from the soil; how soil processes contribute to the loss of carbon and nitrogen; and how all these processes interact.

-Jony has most than 15 years of experience managing large datasets and almost 10 years developing the Agricultural Production Systems sIMulator ([APSIM](https://www.apsim.info/)) to solve real farm problems worldwide.
+Jony has most than 15 years of experience managing large datasets and almost 10 years developing the Agricultural Production Systems sIMulator ([APSIM](https://www.apsim.info/)) to solve real farm problems around the world.
 He has more than [40 published articles](https://www.dropbox.com/s/gzbcs04li2gs8yu/papers.csv?dl=0)
 [[11 in high-impact journals](/publication) (10 as first author!)].
-As a PhD, he received  12 research grants (8 as lead investigator) with a cash value of ~AUD1.2M.
-He is currently mentoring [5 PhD students](/phd) in collaboration with international researchers and has previously supervised [5 Honours students](/#honours) to completion.
-He works with multidisciplinary and multicultural teams (Academia and Industry) and has experience working in 6 countries (Argentina, Australia, New Zealand, United States, The Netherlands and Germany).
+He received  16 research grants (73% as chief investigator) with a cash value of ~AUD1.2M.
+He is currently mentoring [6 PhD students](/phd) in collaboration with international researchers and has previously supervised [5 Honours students](/#honours) to completion.
+He works with multi-cultural and multi-disciplinary teams (Academia and Industry) and has experience working in 6 countries (Argentina, Australia, New Zealand, United States, The Netherlands and Germany).